mtov/engsoftmoderna/en/chapter2.md

 \index{Scrum!Sprint Review}

 The **Sprint Review** serves to showcase the results of a sprint.
-All members of the team are expected to participate, including additional stakeholders involved with the sprint's outcome.
+All members of the team should participate, including additional stakeholders involved with the sprint's outcome.
 At this meeting, the team demonstrates the finished product to the clients.
 Ideally, the Product Owner will approve all